 The Cruiser and All-rounder are very similar in some ways.
 They share the same sturdy materials, inflate/deflate process, board materials, bag, etc. However, dimensions and practicality of the boards differ slightly.
 You can read more on that further down.

 Like all other iRockers, the same indestructible military grade PVC layers with an internal drop stitch fabric is used for the 10′ All-Around.
-If you think an inflatable wouldn’t be as sturdy as a hardboard think again, not only does the iRocker All-round ensure durability, it’s also lighter than most hardboards.
+If you think an inflatable wouldn’t be as sturdy as a hardboard think again, not only does the iRocker All Around ensure durability, it’s also lighter than most hardboards.

 iRocker have a history of high-quality boards, and their customer service is an apparent priority.
 If ever an issue with something on the board, they are quick to help you out.
 There are boards on the market that cost less for what seems the same thing, however, the quality of this board makes the extra dollars worth it in my opinion.

-Previously, I noted a con was the lack of colour choice, they’ve listened and produced a stylish ocean green version!
+Previously, I noted a con was the lack of color choice, they’ve listened and produced a stylish ocean green version!
 I think it’s a great color and stands out a little from some more of the general color schemes in other brands.
 At the time of writing (1st of July 2017) the green version, which will be called “Aqua, is not available yet or listed on their website.
 However, the guys at iRocker told me that the board will be available in about a week.
-So in total the 10′ will be available in blue, white and aqua.
+So in total, the 10′ will be available in blue, white and aqua.
 The picture on the right is a little sneak peak.

-Update: The Aqua version is now available and you can get it here.
+Update: The Aqua version is now available, and you can get it here.